 In 1999, through the Destination Home Capital Campaign, the Health Information Center was established to provide free health information.
 The staff of the center is trained to research and locate information on topics such as wellness and prevention, disease and general health-related issues.

 In 2003 donors purchased a player piano to bring the joy of music into the air for special occasions.

 In 2009, a four-bed progressive care unit (PCU) was established through charitable gifts.
-This unit offers care for acutely ill or injured patients and those in varying stages of recuperation from diagnostic, therapeutic and/or surgical interventions that require cardiac monitoring.
+This unit offered care for acutely ill or injured patients and those in varying stages of recuperation from diagnostic, therapeutic and/or surgical interventions that require cardiac monitoring.
 It's also a step-down from the hospital's intensive care unit (ICU).
-Once stable, ICU patients are transferred to PCU for observation.

 In 2000, charitable giving made it possible for a new chapel to be created.
 This effort established a visible and welcoming sacred space inviting to people of all faiths or none at all.
 The project included construction to enclose the interior structure of the chapel, heating and ventilation renovations as well as furnishings and accessories.
 The larger, brighter and more open space helped fulfill the spiritual needs of patients and their families, staff and guests.
 It is truly the spiritual center for the whole medical campus.

 In 2002 during phase two of this fundraising effort, a glorious wall of stained glass was added.
 This work of art, created by David Fjeld, provides shelter from the hot summer sun and offers a focal point for those spending precious moments in this truly spiritual space.

 In 2005 during the final fundraising phase, the healing garden was put in place as an extension of the chapel.
 Patients, family members and employees enjoy the serenity of the outdoors, and benefit from the fresh mountain air, running waters and greenery.